dfinity/metrics-proxy/README.md

 proxy, which must be rooted at `/`).
 The address and handler together are used to produce the final result URL on which this proxy will answer.

-Optionally, the `method` key can be `http` (no HTTPS support yet).

-No two `listen_on` entries may share the same address, handler and method, since then the proxy would not be able to decide which one of the targets should be proxied.
+Optionally, the `method` key can be `http` or `https`.
+If HTTPS is enabled using this method, then options `key_file` and `certificate_file` must be paths pointing to a valid X.509 key file and certificate file respectively.
+Test certificates can be generated with command `openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem`, taking care to add a common name to the certificate when prompted.

 Additionally, two timeouts can be specified (as a Rust duration string):